apollo

 Disease/Condition Glossary

-Unintended pregnancy is a condition of pregnancy that occurred either unwanted when no children or no more children were desired.
+Unintended pregnancy is a condition of pregnancy that occurs either unwanted when no children or no more children are desired.
 Also, pregnancy is mistimed, such as the pregnancy occurring earlier than desired.
 Most unintended pregnancies result from not using contraception or from using contraceptives inconsistently or incorrectly.

 FAQs

-Some of the common side effects of LEVONORGESTREL are nausea, vomiting, lower abdominal pain, tiredness, headache, diarrhea, dizziness and uterine bleeding in some cases.
+Some of the common side effects of Levonorgestrel are nausea, vomiting, lower abdominal pain, tiredness, headache, diarrhoea, dizziness and uterine bleeding in some cases.

-Do not take LEVONORGESTREL, if you have heart fitted with an artificial valve, heart diseases like high blood pressure or high blood cholesterol levels (increased fat in your blood), confirmed or suspected ectopic pregnancy, have asthma, have blood clot problems, have a bleeding disorder, have liver or kidney disease, have anemia (low hemoglobin) or otherwise malnourished.
-Taking LEVONORGESTREL in these conditions can cause life-threatening conditions in an individual.
+Do not take Levonorgestrel if you have a heart fitted with an artificial valve, heart diseases like high blood pressure or high blood cholesterol levels (increased fat in your blood), confirmed or suspected ectopic pregnancy, asthma, blood clot problems, a bleeding disorder, liver or kidney disease, anemia (low haemoglobin), or are otherwise malnourished.
+Taking Levonorgestrel in these conditions can cause life-threatening conditions in an individual.

 Available Medicines for